leontoddjohnson/etc/content/docs/coding/movements/_index.md

 - Each row in the **track param adjustment** region corresponds to a track.
 Making adjustments here will affect a parameter for the whole track.
 Select a parameter to adjust/focus on with the **track param selection**.
 For more on these, see the [parameters](#parameters) section, below.
   - The focused parameter will be shared across functionalities and pages.
+- Hold **ALT** and select the pad in the *seventh* column (between the highest parameter value and the track selection) *for the current track* to randomize the current parameter pattern for that track-bank. *Note: this will only work for the currently selected track.*

 #### track selection